isc-projects/kea/doc/guide/dhcp6-srv.rst

 Note that indentation is optional and is used for aesthetic purposes only.
 In some cases in may be preferable to use more compact notation.

-After all parameters are specified, we have two contexts open: global and Dhcp6, hence we need two closing curly brackets to close them.
+After all the parameters are specified, we have two contexts open: global and Dhcp6; thus, we need two closing curly brackets to close them.

 Lease Storage
 -------------